Jacqueline1337/SlideShow/README.md

   <li style="font-family:avenir;"> Avoid Any Distraction </li>
   <p style="font-family:avenir;"> Turn off your phone and the television, and check your social media updates only during the break time </p>
   <li style="font-family:avenir;"> Use Mind Maps </li>
-  <p style="font-family:avenir;"> Use min dmaps to visualize your topics better, improve your memory and prioritize information </p>
+  <p style="font-family:avenir;"> Use mind maps to visualize your topics better, improve your memory and prioritize information </p>
   <li style="font-family:avenir;"> Take Breaks During High Intensity Study Periods </li>
   <p style="font-family:avenir;"> During high intensity study periods it is recommended to take breaks to exercise.
 It will make you feel more energized and refreshed </p>
   <li style="font-family:avenir;"> Music During Studying Can Help Be Productive </li>